Private military company: Balkans

-PMCs in Iraq
+Iraq

 In December 2006, there were estimated to be at least 100,000 contractors working directly for the United States Department of Defense in Iraq which was a tenfold increase in the use of private contractors for military operations since the Persian Gulf War, just over a decade earlier.
 The prevalence of PMCs led to the foundation of trade group the Private Security Company Association of Iraq.
 In Iraq, the issue of accountability, especially in the case of contractors carrying weapons, was a sensitive one.
 Iraqi laws do not hold over contractors.

-U.S. Secretary of Defense Donald Rumsfeld justified the use of PMCs in Iraq on the basis that they were cost effective and useful on the ground.
+On 5 December 2005, US Secretary of Defense Donald Rumsfeld justified the use of PMCs in Iraq on the basis that they were cost effective and useful on the ground.
 He also affirmed that they were not subject to the Uniform Code of Military Justice.

 Two days before he left Iraq, L. Paul Bremer signed "Order 17" giving all Americans associated with the CPA and the American government immunity from Iraqi law.
-A July 2007 report from the American Congressional Research Service indicates that the Iraqi government still had no authority over private security firms contracted by the U.S. government.
+A July 2007 report from the American Congressional Research Service indicates that the Iraqi government still had no authority over private security firms contracted by the US government.

 In 2007, the Uniform Code of Military Justice was amended to allow for prosecution of military contractors who are deployed in a "declared war or a contingency operation."

+After the withdrawal of US troops from Iraq, the US State Department is reportedly planning to more than double the number of its private security guards, up to as many as 7,000.
+Defending five fortified compounds across the country, the security contractors would operate radars to warn of enemy rocket attacks, search for roadside bombs, fly reconnaissance drones and even staff quick reaction forces to aid civilians in distress.
+Its helicopter fleet, which will be piloted by contractors, will grow from 17 to 29.

-PMCs supplied support to U.S. military bases throughout the Persian Gulf, from operating mess halls to providing security.
-They supplied armed guards at a U.S. Army base in Qatar, and they used live ammunition to train soldiers at Camp Doha in Kuwait.
+PMCs supplied support to US military bases throughout the Persian Gulf, from operating mess halls to providing security.
+They supplied armed guards at a US Army base in Qatar, and they used live ammunition to train soldiers at Camp Doha in Kuwait.
 They maintained an array of weapons systems vital to the invasion of Iraq.
 They also provided bodyguards for VIPs, guard installations, and escort supply convoys from Kuwait.
 All these resources were called upon constantly.

+In 2010, several Blackwater PMC employees "were indicted on unlawful killing charges in connection with their work as US government contractors during the Iraq War"; founder Erik Prince sold the company and departed soon thereafter.